jp106/arcgispythonapi/README.md

-# arcgispythonapi
+# Gypsy Moth Infestation Analysis in Virginia

-ArcGIS Python API
+ArcGIS API for Python